 Symptoms of acid reflux

-Occasional acid reflux is quite common.
+Occasional acid reflux is quite common, particularly after a meal.
 Nearly everyone will experience it at some point, and it can occur at any age, from infants to adults.
 On the other hand, frequent symptoms should not happen and may lead to more severe problems if not addressed.

 Other symptoms may include:

-- Difficulty swallowing or feeling food caught in your throat
+- Feeling food caught in your throat (globus sensation).

 Why am I getting these symptoms?